Aref-Akminasi/aws-developer-associate/SQS&SNS.md

 - EC2 Instances in an ASG can be set to poll for messages from an SQS Queue
 - ASG will scale based on **CloudWatch Metric - Queue Length (ApproximateNumberOfMessages)**

+## SQS - Priority Queues

+- In an architecture, you can ensure that premium customers' messages are given higher priority by creating two SQS queues: one for normal customers and one for premium customers.
+The application can then process messages from the high-priority queue

 ## SQS - Security

 ### Encryption